FreddyVRetro/ISA-PicoMEM/README.md

 ## Introduction

-The PicoMEM is designed as a way to run Emulated ISA boards on a real PC.
+The PicoMEM is designed as a way to run Emulated ISA boards on a real PC.<br />
-The PicoMEM Board currently connect the full 8Bit Memory and I/O Bus plus an IRQ to a Raspberry Pi Pico, through some multiplexor/Level shifter chip.
+The PicoMEM Board currently connect the full 8Bit Memory and I/O Bus plus an IRQ to a Raspberry Pi Pico, through some multiplexor/Level shifter chip.<br />
-The Pi Pico also has a 8Mbyte PSRAM connected in SPI and a MicroSD Slot.
+The Pi Pico also has a 8Mbyte PSRAM connected in SPI and a MicroSD Slot.<br />

 The PicoMEM Board can be seen as both a working PC extention board as well as a Development platform.

-This GitHub Repository does not contains the Firmware for the moment.
+This GitHub Repository does not contains the Firmware for the moment.<br />
 However, PMMOUSE, PMEMM and PM2000 Source are available.

-If you are interrested by a Board, I created a form: https://docs.google.com/forms/d/e/1FAIpQLScwYPvnVoGynLLgP_hiLMH_qn9uBX1sxims7Ah4LabjQ0mSLw/viewform
+If you are interrested by a Board, I created a form:<br />
+https://docs.google.com/forms/d/e/1FAIpQLScwYPvnVoGynLLgP_hiLMH_qn9uBX1sxims7Ah4LabjQ0mSLw/viewform

 !
 Only one Board per person for the moment, as I do Small batch.

 ## Board description

-The PicoMEM exist in 3 Releases : 1.0, 1.1 and 1.11
+The PicoMEM exist in 3 Releases : 1.0, 1.1 and 1.11<br />

 Hardware :
   - 2 Layers ISA Board connecting a Raspberry Pi Pico through some buffers/Multiplexor and inverter.